se-edu/addressbook-level3/docs/Logging.md

 ---
-layout: page
+  layout: default.md
-title: Logging guide
+  title: "Logging guide"
 ---

+# Logging guide

 * We are using `java.util.logging` package for logging.
 * The `LogsCenter` class is used to manage the logging levels and logging destinations.